⚡️Cyber Monday deals are live! View Deals

 • For Ice Fishing The upgraded auger drill bit not only can work on hard soil and little rocky soil for all plants in the garden,but also can dig holes on ice.
 It is very suitable for ice fishing enthusiasts due to its professional design and lightweight.

 • 30 Day No Risk GuaranteeThis product is equipped with a no risk 30 day satisfaction guarantee.
-If its not perfect for you, return it for a full refund.
+If its not perfect for you, you can return it.

 Shank Type: Hex